rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

   This method is simple, but will not allow you to have different priority mechanism for the same signal group, unless they can be distinguished by the vehicle type.
-For example, if you need to trigger different priorities depending on whether a bus goes straight or makes a turn for the same signal group, you must use of the other referencing methods.
+For example, if you need to trigger different priorities depending on whether a bus goes straight or makes a turn for the same signal group, you need to use of the other referencing methods.
 - Reference an input by setting 'inputId'.
 This can be useful if you previously used inputs to activate priority.
 The input will not be activated, only the priority.
 - Reference a connection by setting 'connectionId'.
 A connection is a movement from a specific